FederatedAI/KubeFATE/docker-deploy/README.md

 By default, the exchange service is not deployed.
 The exchange service runs on port 9371.
 If an exchange (co-locates on the host of the same party or runs standalone) service is needed, update the value of `exchangeip` to the IP address of the desired host.

-After editting the above configuration file, use the following commands to generate configuration of target hosts.
+After editing the above configuration file, use the following commands to generate configuration of target hosts.

 ```bash
 cd docker-deploy